GgnDpSngh/ggndpsngh.github.io/_pages/about.md

     31 March 2024: 1 paper accepted at <a href="https://pldi24.sigplan.org/"> PLDI'24 </a>
   </li>
    <li>
-    27 March 2024: We have released **the first** DSL called <a href="https://arxiv.org/pdf/2403.18729.pdf"> ConstraintFlow </a>  for Neural Network Certification.
+    27 March 2024: We have released <b> the first </b> DSL called <a href="https://arxiv.org/pdf/2403.18729.pdf"> ConstraintFlow </a>  for Neural Network Certification.
   </li>
    <li>
     5 March 2024: We have released a general framework for grammar-guided code generation with LLMs.
 The code is avaialble on <a href="https://github.com/uiuc-focal-lab/syncode"> Github </a>.
 A preprint of the work is available on <a href="https://arxiv.org/abs/2403.01632"> Arxiv </a>
   </li>
     <li>
-    27 Feb 2024: We released the **first framework** on quantifying knowledge comprehension in LLMs on <a href="https://arxiv.org/abs/2402.15929"> Arxiv </a>
+    27 Feb 2024: We released the <b> first framework </b> on quantifying knowledge comprehension in LLMs on <a href="https://arxiv.org/abs/2402.15929"> Arxiv </a>
   </li>
    <li>
     23 Feb 2024: 1 paper accepted at <a href="https://mlsys.org/"> MLSys'24 </a>